-The Ethernet status is indicated by a state description.
-The possible Ethernet status descriptions are:
+The Ethernet Status is indicated by a status description.
+The possible status descriptions are:

-Ethernet status Description Ok A DHCP address is given (if DHCP is enabled) and the connection is OK.
-Warning Only appears if DHCP is enabled.
-Connection is OK, but no DHCP address is given.
+Ethernet Status Description Ok Connection is OK.
+When DHCP is enabled, an IP address is handed out.
+Warning Connection is OK, but no IP address is handed out.
+This only appears when DHCP is enabled.
 Error Connection is not OK.